Part Nine (of 22) – Musical Instruments in Natyashastra

 5.2.
 Chapter Thirty of Natyashastra talks briefly about Sushira Vadya-s in just about 13 verses.
 It is said; the wind instruments in use during the time of Bharatha were Vamsa, Nadi, Tudakini, Samkha and such others.
 Not much is known either about Nadi or Tudakini; and, Samkha the conch was scarcely used as a musical instrument in the play.

 6.1.
-Therefore, the attention of the Natyashastra in its Chapter Thirty was mainly on Vamsa or Venu the flute which is an important musical instrument in the context of the Drama.
+Therefore, the attention of the Natyashastra in its Chapter Thirty was mainly on Vamsa or Venu the flute, which is an important musical instrument in the context of the Drama.
 Vamsa also provided the basic note (Sruti) to tune other musical instruments.
 And, that helped to regulate the song and music of the play.

 6.3.
-The Verse 12 of Chapter 30 says – The music of Vamsa which is steady and not very loud; and adorned with Varnas and Alamkaras is smooth and soothing.
+The Verse 11 of Chapter 30 says – The music of Vamsa which is steady and not very loud; and adorned with Varnas and Alamkaras , and follows rules, is smooth and soothing.

 6.4.
 Bharatha explains the manner of producing seven notes ‘according to the Sruti division of two, three and four (dvishrutika, trishrutika, and chatusshrutika).
 And, he says: by prolonging the blow the other Svaras may also be produced.